Pao An Tui

 Pao An Tui (保安隊 (Bǎo'ān duì, Pao^{3}-an^{1}-tui^{4}, Pó-an-tūi, 'public security corps')) sometimes spelt Po An Tui or Poh An Tui from the Hokkien pronunciation, were self-defense forces of the Chinese-Indonesian community during the Indonesian National Revolution from 1945 to 1949.
-The group has been accused by Indonesian nationalists of harboring pro-Dutch sympathies during the Revolution, especially during the police actions, though it received arms and support from both sides of the conflict.
+The group has been accused by Indonesian nationalists of harboring pro-Dutch sympathies during the Revolution, especially during the Police Actions, though it received arms and support from both sides of the conflict.
 Pao An Tui was disbanded in 1949 with the cessation of violence and the conclusion of the revolution in Indonesian Independence.

 History

-In order to address the disorder and violence against and by Chinese-Indonesians during the Indonesian National Revolution, the Foreign Affairs Ministry of the Republic of China to the Netherlands declared a memorandum in 25 July 1946 concerning efforts to curb disproportionate violence against the Chinese minority in Indonesia.
-In 31 July 1947 the then Vice Minister of Foreign Affairs George Yeh declared a statement of grave concern over repeated murder and arson against Chinese by Indonesian pro-Independence troops despite declarations of neutrality by the diaspora.
+In order to address the disorder and violence against and by Chinese-Indonesians during the Indonesian National Revolution, the Foreign Affairs Ministry of the Republic of China to the Netherlands declared a memorandum on 25 July 1946 concerning efforts to curb disproportionate violence against the Chinese minority in Indonesia.
+On 31 July 1947 the then Vice Minister of Foreign Affairs George Yeh declared a statement of grave concern over repeated murder and arson against Chinese by Indonesian pro-Independence troops despite declarations of neutrality by the diaspora.

-An overseas Chinese association Chung Hua Tsung Hui hosted a conference August 24 until August 26, 1947 in Batavia, the capital of colonial Dutch East Indies, modern Indonesia.
-The conference resulted, in the official formation of Pao An Tui on August 29 1947, headquartered in Batavia.
-The Central Committee consisted of Loa Sek Hie (Chairman), Oey Kim Sen (Deputy Chairman), Khouw Joe Tjan (Secretary) and Cong Fai-kim (Treasurer), and claimed jurisdiction over all Pao An Tui units.
+An overseas Chinese association Chung Hua Tsung Hui hosted a conference August 24 until August 26, 1947, in Batavia, the capital of colonial Dutch East Indies, modern Indonesia.
+The conference resulted, in the official formation of Pao An Tui on August 29, 1947, headquartered in Batavia.
+The Central Committee consisted of Loa Sek Hie (chairman), Oey Kim Sen (deputy chairman), Khouw Joe Tjan (Secretary) and Cong Fai-kim (Treasurer), and claimed jurisdiction over all Pao An Tui units.
 Units were then created in Medan, North Sumatra in 1946, then in Java in 1947.

 In response, the leader of Dutch Forces, Lt.Gen Spoor declared decision No. 516, stating the bounds allowed for the Pao An Tui to operate as following: